SULEMAN-SHOUKAT/ig-materials-mgmt-service/README.md

 so the first part of the solution for me is preparing the data in a way that it is easier to work with After preparing the data the second part of the solution should be the aggregation of the data according to requirements and then final part should be extracting the final array from aggregated data. so in short my solution is based on three steps or in other words the problem is divided into three parts.
 #### Prepare dataSet
-prepare dataset into a easy to work with data structure (no duplications and sorted data) and i decided to go with the a data structure where record is grouped by the CaseID and then this record consist of an array of unique activities sorted by time of occurrence following is the example of data structure
+prepare dataset into a easy to work with data structure (no duplications and sorted data) and i decided to go with the a data structure where records are grouped by the CaseID and then this grouped record consist of an array of unique activities related to that particular case and sorted by time of occurrence. following is the example of data structure
 ```
 const logsGroupedByCaseId = {